-Note that school closures bring about more significant losses in lifetime income for older children (C2 and C3) than for the youngest cohort (C1).
-This result is mostly explained by the heterogeneous direct effects of school closures across cohorts, as discussed above: public investments matter more for school-aged children due to higher government inputs at the outset and the greater relative importance of public inputs in the technology.
-Moreover, among the school-aged children, average lifetime income losses are nearly similar between C2 and C3, even though the former experience the strongest substantial impacts on child human capital on impact, as shown in Figure 4, in line with the literature highlighting the importance of earlier childhood in human capital formation (Heckman 2008).
+Figure 5: Effects of school closures on child human capital (initially aged 5-9) over time, by parental permanent income direct effects of school closures across cohorts, as discussed above: public investments matter more for school-aged children due to higher government inputs at the outset and the greater relative importance of public inputs in the technology.
+Moreover, among the school-aged children, average lifetime income losses are nearly similar between C2 and C3, even though the former experience the strongest adverse impacts on child human capital on impact (Figure 4) in line with the literature highlighting the importance of earlier childhood in human capital formation (Heckman 2008).
 The key to understanding these seemingly contradictory results is the dynamic evolution of human capital.
 As can be seen in Figure 5, differences in human capital losses across different parental backgrounds for C2 become narrower in the next period (in the absence of school closure shocks), as the public investments normally play an equalizing role (Fernandez and Rogerson 1998).
 This is in line with the empirical evidence by Kuhfeld et al. (2020) who find that students who lose more ground during the summer of 2018 tend to experience steeper growth during the next school year.
 In fact, this narrowing gap in school closures' negative consequences is closely related to the property of the human capital production function.
-As the school closure shock reduces human capital more severely for children from lower SES parents, by the same token, the marginal productivity of investments in the following normal period is even higher for those children, with the concavity of the production function.
+As the school closure shock reduces human capital more severely for children from lower SES parents, by the same token, the marginal productivity of investments in the following normal period is even higher for those children, due to the concavity of the production function.